Oklahoma Nut Candy

 -

-In a small, heavy-bottomed saucepan, melt 2 cups of sugar over low heat, stirring often, until it becomes a smooth, amber-colored liquid syrup (about 20 minutes).
+Caramelize the Sugar: In a small, heavy-bottomed saucepan, pour in 2 cups of sugar.
+Cook over low heat, stirring frequently, until the sugar is completely melted and turned a deep golden amber (about 20 minutes).

 -